 The IRA lists energy security as being an effect of the act through domestic job production and renewable energy.
 Energy security is described as placing energy independence into the country, lessening reliance on foreign energy imports over time.

-Renewable energy production from wind, solar, geothermal, and hydropower is expected to help decrease dependence on foreign energy while reducing greenhouse gas emissions and growing American job opportunities.
+Renewable energy production from wind, solar, geothermal, and hydropower is expected to help decrease dependence on foreign energy while growing American job opportunities and reducing greenhouse gas emissions.

 Environmental injustice is seen in the majority of lower-income and minority communities.
 These communities are more likely to be left behind when addressing environmental concerns like clean water and air, chemical exposure, and food security.